Facial Paralysis in Children

 -

 Nerve grafting involves moving nerves from different parts of the body to the face.
-Grafting can restore both movement and sensation, increasing muscle control.
-Some examples of this technique involve moving the hypoglossal nerve in the tongue, facial grafting and cross-facial grafting.
+Grafting can restore movement and increases muscle control.

 Protecting the Child’s Eyes

 Facial paralysis can affect a child’s ability to blink, resulting in dryness and potential damage to the eye.
+Your child may need to have their eye taped at night to protect it during sleep.
 One treatment your doctor may recommend is the attachment of a tiny platinum chain to the upper eyelid, which gently weighs the lid down and enables the child to blink and lubricate the eye with natural tears.